Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Initial Conditions

 \subsection{Parabolic TDEs}

 For stars on roughly parabolic orbits disrupted by a massive BH, we assume that the disk forms with a characteristic outer radius of

-where $\beta$ is the ratio of the pericenter radius to tidal radius $r_t$, and we take $\beta=1$.
+where $\beta$ is the ratio of the tidal radius $r_t$ to the pericenter radius, and we take $\beta=1$.
 The factor $f_J$ quantifies the extent to which angular momentum is conserved during disk formation and in principle can be either $> 1$ or $< 1$.
 As we discussed in the Introduction, some simulations favor $f_J > 1$ due to angular momentum redistribution by circularization shocks \citep{lu_bonnerot2020}.
 We will consider both $f_J = 1$ and $f_J > 1$ in what follows.